ztw17/displaying-has-many-through-rails-chi01-seng-ft-010620/README.md

   <% end %>
 ```

 This is the same as we've done before - we're simply looking at data associated with posts and comments.
-Notice that we can manually go through and pull out the user through the comment.
 Calling `comment.user` returns to use the user object associated with that comment.
 We can then call any method that our user responds to, such as username.

 ## Adding Posts to Our Users